The WordPress Database Structure

 This table also contains navigation menu items, media files, and attachments like images and content data used by plugins.

-In wp_posts is a table column post_type which segments that kind of different data so that a database query can request specific types of data. post_type is the most important column in this table.
+In wp_posts is a table column post_type which segments that kind of different data so that a database query can request specific types of data. post_type is the most critical column in this table.

 In the images below, you can see two different post_types,revision and attachment which are stored in the same wp_posts table:

-attachment post_type
+Table wp_posts column attachment post_type

-revision post_type
+Table wp_posts column revision post_type

 wp_terms,